mattiolichiara/pitch_trainer/README.md

 Pitch Trainer - Mobile Application

 ## OVERVIEW<br/>
 Pitch Trainer is a real-time pitch detection app that helps musicians and audio enthusiasts accurately tune their instruments.
-It provides detailed feedback on pitch, frequency, MIDI note, and more, with customizable settings for optimal performance.
+It provides detailed feedback on pitch, frequency, MIDI note, and more, with customizable settings for optimal performance. <br>
 <img src="MEDIA/gif.gif" width="200">

 ## HOME PAGE